On WhatsApp, fake news is fast — and can be fatal

 On his first week on the job in May, Daniels, who declined to be interviewed, assembled WhatsApp’s 300 employees for a town hall.
 The commitment to privacy would not change, he told them, but from now on the focus of the service would also include safety — preventing misinformation and the harm it can cause, according to an executive who attended the meeting.

 Gowen reported from New Delhi.
-Farheen Fatima in India contributed to this report.
+Farheen Fatima in New Delhi contributed to this report.